The 10 Best Index Funds to Buy and Hold

 In trying to position itself for advisers who may want to suggest the lowest-cost offerings, iShares parent BlackRock, Inc. (NYSE: BLK ) lowered the fees on 15 of its Core-branded ETFs, including the S&P 500-tracking iShares Core S&P 500 ETF (NYSEARCA: IVV ).

-Previously, the IVV charged 7 basis points.
+Previously, the IVV charged seven basis points.
 It's better than the SPDR S&P 500 ETF's (NYSEARCA: SPY ) 9.45 bps, but still above VOO's 5 bps.
-Now, though, IVV falls closest to the cellar at just 4 basis points in annual fees.
+Now, though, IVV falls closest to the cellar at just four basis points in annual fees.
 Thus, the recommendation stands.
 Buy the market for as cheap as you can, and right now, that's the IVV.

 And that note of caution?
 If the valuation bubble does pop, the S&P 500 and its components very well could be hit harder than many other blue-chip stocks outside the index.
 If you only have a few years left in your investment horizon, you should acknowledge this and invest (and monitor) accordingly.
 If your investment horizon is measured in decades, buy and never look back.

-Note: Editor's note: This story was published in July 2019 and has since been updated and republished.